Hounds

 Basenjis are primitive dogs genetically, so they’re a fairly healthy breed as a result.
 However, there are a number of health disorders that are prone to occur with this barkless dog.
 These are;

-The Basenji breed can live between twelve to sixteen years, depending on how healthy they are.
-It's worth looking at the Basenji club for advice on how to maintain their health and well-being for years to come.
+The Basenji breed can live between 12 to 16 years, depending on how healthy they are.
+It’s worth looking at the Basenji club for advice on how to maintain their health and well-being for years to come.

 This lifespan is a fairly average one for most dogs, so you’ll have many years of love and fun to enjoy with this breed.